State Highway One Transformation

 State Highway 1 is a key resource in our local roading network.
 It services and connects our communities and facilitates the movement of people, freight and business through our District.

 Transitioning SH1 to a local road is a formal process.
-It involves 'revoking' or removing SH1’s classification as a national highway and transferring responsibility for SH1 from the NZ Transport Agency (NZTA) to the Council.
+It involves 'revoking' or removing SH1’s classification as a national highway and transferring responsibility for SH1 from Waka Kotahi (the NZ Transport Agency) to the Council.

-We're working with the NZTA to design and deliver a fit-for-purpose local road that improves our district's resilience and enhances connectivity across Kāpiti.
+We're working with Waka Kotahi to deliver a fit-for-purpose local road that improves our district's resilience and enhances connectivity across Kāpiti.
 The Poplar Avenue to Peka Peka Road section of SH1 will continue to operate as an emergency by-pass route.

 Improving access to and from the Paraparaumu and Waikanae town centres, improving connections to and from rail and bus hubs, and enhancing cycling and walking options are key deliverables of this project.

-In making SH1 a fit-for-purpose local road, a variety of factors will be considered including the quality of the road, kerbs, shared paths, cycle lanes, planting and urban design, speed limits, and renaming of the road.
+In making SH1 a fit-for-purpose local road, a variety of factors have been considered including the quality of the road, kerbs, shared paths, cycle lanes, planting and urban design, speed limits, and renaming of the road.

 June 2020 update